 'We are proud to partner with Chevening to enhance the cultural, social, and research impact of the British Library, and support professional development in an international context.'

 Who do the British Library support?

-The British Library have generously agreed to support two fellowship opportunities for applicants from South America, the Middle East, and South Asia, with fellows participating in one of two different research projects:
+The British Library have generously agreed to support three fellowship opportunities for applicants from Europe, the Middle East and North Africa, and South, Central, and East Asia, with fellows participating in one of two different research projects:

-- Endangered Archives – South America or the Middle East
+- Endangered Archives – North Africa or the Middle East

 Find about more about the Chevening/British Library Fellowships programme.